-System to be CRASH DRIVER VEHICLE ROADWAY Impacted CITATION/ADJUDICATIONX_EMS/INJURY OTHER specify: Performance Area(s) to be ACCESSIBILITYX_UNIFORMITYINTEGRATION Impacted OTHER specify: Performance Narrative Description of the Measure Measure used to Increase the average incident validity score for all calls submitted to GEMSIS Elite track Improvement(s) Validity score is a method to assess the accuracy, completeness, and uniformity of the data that is entered in GEMSIS Elite.
-Some rules even address timeliness.
-GEMSIS Elite currently has 317 active validation rules in place - these validations, or business logic, rules are assigned point values based on the relative importance of the respective rule.
+Impacted Performance CITATION/ADJUDICATIONX_EMS/INJURY Dorformanco Dorformonoo OTHER specify: X_ACCURACYX_TIMELINESSX_COMPLETENESS Area(s) to be ACCESSIBILITYX_UNIFORMITYINTEGRATION Impacted OTHER specify: Performance Narrative Description of the Measure Measure used to Increase the average incident validity score for all calls submitted to GEMSIS Eli track Improvement(s) Validity score is a method to assess the accuracy, completeness, and uniformity of the data that is entered in GEMSIS Elite.
+Some rules even address timeliness GEMSIS Elite currently has 317 active validation rules in place - these validations, or business logic, rules are assigned point values based on the relative importance of the respective rule.
 Most (n = 230) rules have a point value of 1.
-A point value of 1 means that if that rule is triggered, then that record loses 2 point - all records start at a score of 100, and each validation rule reduces the validation score.
-Agencies are required to maintain an average validation score of 95 or above on calls submitted.
+A point value of 1 means that if that rule is triggered, then that record loses point - all records start at a score of 100, and each validation rule reduces the validation score.
+Agencies are required to maintain an average validation score 95 or above on calls submitted.
 Agencies are also required to monitor their data on a weekly basis for accuracy, completeness, uniformity, and timeliness.
-Accuracy Validation Rule Example(s): The following rules address the accuracy of the data in GEMSIS Elite by not allowing conflicting values (e.g., for eResponse.08 - Type of Dispatch Delay, you can't answer both "Technical" Failure" and "None/No Delay").
-Rule ID: 532 = Type of Dispatch Delay (eResponse.08) has conflicting values (1 point) Rule ID: 533 = Type of Response Delay (eResponse.09) has conflicting values.
+Accuracy Validation Rule Example(s): The following rules address the accuracy of the data in GEMSIS Elite by not allowing conflicting values (e.g., for eResponse.08 - Type of Dispatch Delay, you can't answer both "Technical" Rule ID: 532 = Type of Dispatch Delay (eResponse.08) has conflicting values (1 point) Rule ID: 533 = Type of Response Delay (eResponse.09) has conflicting values.
 (1 point) Rule ID: 534 = Type of Scene Delay (eResponse.10) is required when scene time greater than 10 minutes (1 point) Rule ID: 535 = Type of Transport Delay (eResponse.11) has conflicting values (1 point) Rule ID: 536 = Type of Turn-Around Delay (eResponse.12) has conflicting values (1 point) Timeliness Validation Rule Example(s): The following rule addresses the timeliness of the data submitted to GEMSIS Elite, by deducting 5 points if the back in service time is more than 36 hours after the call started - this is usually due to the crew neglecting to show that the unit is in service, which delays the submission of the data to GEMSIS Elite.
-Rule ID: 2413 = Unit Back in Service (eTimes.13) is more than 36 hours after Unit Notified by Dispatch (eTimes.03) (5 points) Completeness Validation Rule Example(s): The following rules address the completeness of the data submitted to GEMSIS Elite.
+Rule ID: 2413 = Unit Back in Service (eTimes.13) is more than 36 hours after Unit Notified by Dispatch (eTimes.03) (5 points) Completeness Validation Rule Example(s): The following rules address the